datopian/playbook/tech-leaders-program/README.md

 The program is divided into two phases:

 1. Phase I focuses on the "technical" in Technical Leader and looks more at [analysis][] and, specifically, dimensions 1 and 2 "Distinguishing Needs" and "Designing Solutions".
-2. Phase II focuses on the "leader" in Technica Leader and looks more at dimensions 3 and 4: "Delivering Results" and "Providing Leadership"
+2. Phase II focuses on the "leader" in Technical Leader and looks more at dimensions 3 and 4: "Delivering Results" and "Providing Leadership".

 During Phase I of the program, participants will take on at least three projects: